ubuntu/aad-auth/README.md

  2. An NSS module to query the password, group and shadow databases.
  3. A command line tool to manage the local cache for offline authentication and the system's configuration.

-## Offline login

-You can sign in by connecting to Azure AD with your user name and password.
-Once sign in, you are entitled to offline login.
+Ubuntu AAD Authentication supports offline authentication.
+Once signed in online, you are entitled to offline login.

-Offline login, meaning login in with Azure AD not being reachable due to network connectivity is allowed for a period of 90 days.
-Once this delays pass, the user won't be able to connect back without having access to Azure AD to reset the offline grace period.
+Offline login, meaning login in without Azure Active Directory being reachable, is allowed for a period of 90 days.
+Once this time has passed, the user won't be able to authenticate without having access to Azure Active Directory and reset the offline grace period.

 This period can be modified in aad configuration file.
 See the related section below.